belden/iFitController/README.md

 Sliders have been built to replicate these.
 In addition while there is an active websockets connectio, events from the machine are relayed to all hosts connected, we keyed off the chest heart rate sensor and capture speed and incline into a CSV format file that can be downloaded after your session for use in Excel etc.

+Here you can see Elmo enjoying his ride.
+We hope this software is useful for others.

 <p align="center">
 <img src="images/ElmoOnTheMove.gif?raw=true" alt="Elmo" />
 </p>